How to grow plants: 11 houseplant care tips

 While you can create your own potting mixture, it is often easier and safer to make use of store-bought potting soil.
 When purchasing potting soil for your indoor plants, make sure to choose something houseplant-specific or something specific to your particular species.

-Plant pruning is an important part of maintaining a healthy houseplant.
-It is a task that should be done regularly to keep your plants free of diseased or damaged foliage.
+Plant pruning is an important part of maintaining a healthy plant.
+It is a task that should be done regularly to keep them free of diseased or damaged foliage.
 Pruning is also an ideal way to encourage new growth.

 Although the best time to prune your houseplants is during spring and summer, you should always look out for leaves that need to be removed.
 It is best to spot prune your indoor plants often.
 Always remove yellowing, damaged, or diseased foliage as it appears.
 If your houseplant has an abundance of foliage and needs to be thinned out to improve air circulation, this should be done during the plant’s growing period.